-122. German case law in the field now considered is almost exclusively concerned with litigation concerning tape recording (170).
-Photographs have also been extensively discussed, but the cases have concerned the use made of photographs lawfully taken, or there have been other elements involved which prevent any conclusion as to the lawfulness of photographing as such.
-There is, in one of these cases, a dictum by the Bundesgerichtshof, which seems to indicate that the surreptitious taking of a photograph in the course of a conversation between newspaper reporters and the plaintiff in the latter's shop (which was obviously open to the public) was unlawful.
-Obiter, the court goes as far as to affirm that in principle even public characters are not bound to tolerate photographs being taken within their sphere of privacy, which normally includes their business premises.
+clusion as to the lawfulness of photographing as such.
+There is, in one of these cases (vide no. 36, note 7, supra), a dictum by the Bundesgerichtshof, which seems to indicate that the surreptitious taking of a photograph in the course of a conversation between newspaper reporters and the plaintiff in the latter's shop (which was obviously open to the public) was unlawful.
+Obiter, the Court goes as far as to affirm that in principle even public characters are not bound to tolerate photographs being taken within their sphere of privacy, which normally includes their business premises.
 This principle is a result of the recognition of the "general right of the personality".
 On the other hand, the Court explicitly declines to give a definite answer as to the application of the principle in detail; it is sufficient, says the Court, to state that a surreptitious photographing with a view to publishing is unlawful.

 As for tape recording, the applicable general principle is equally clear.
-The recording of a person's voice, considered as an element of his personality (cf. Prosser, op.cit., p.
-395, note lo3), is a violation of that person's "right of the personality" (Gewerblicher Rechtsschutz und Urheberrecht 1956, p.
-47; 1958, p.
-615; 1960, p.
-614).
-It should be pointed out, by the way, that this idea has been used, in many cases (i.e. the last of the decisions now referred to), in order to create a "neighbouring right" in favour of performing artists; we shall not deal with these cases.
-However the general principle is subject to several exceptions.
-Thus it has been held that tape recordings (for the purpose of broadcasting) in courtrooms are lawful, since the proceedings are public and the general public has a legitimate interest in being informed about them (same review 1951, p.
-474; cf. also Archiv für Urheber-, Film-, Funk- und Theaterrecht, vol. 24, 1957, p.
-245).
-On the other hand, it has been held by the Supreme Court that counsel has an unconditional right to refuse to plead when he knows that the prodeedings are being recorded; it is not for the court, in such a case, to balance the opposing-interests engaged (Archiv, etc., vol 24, 1957, p.
-247).
+The recording of a person's voice, considered as an element of his personality,39 is a violation of that person's "rights of the personality".40 It should be pointed out, by the way, that this idea has been used, in many cases (e.g. the last of the decisions referred to in note 40), in order to create a "neighbouring right" in favour of performing artists; we shall not deal with these cases.
+However, the general principle is subject to several exceptions.
+Thus it has been held that tape recording (for the purpose of broadcasting) in courtrooms is lawful, since the proceedings are public and the general public has a legitimate interest in being informed about them.41 On the other hand, it has been held by the Supreme Court that counsel has an unconditional right to refuse to plead when he knows that the proceedings are being recorded; it is not for the court, in such a case, to balance the opposing interests engaged.42

 Such balancing of interests has been held lawful and necessary, on the other hand, in a number of cases.
-First, it is generally held that the recording of matter-of-fact conversations in the course of business in principle is lawful.
+First, it is generally held that the recording of matter-of-fact conversations in the course of business is lawful in principle.
 There are moreover, several decisions where recordings have been admitted as evidence and where the question of their lawfulness has been discussed.
-Thus, in 1956, it was held that recordings of matrimonial quarrels could be produced in divorce proceedings, where the plaintiff had no other means of proving her complaints (Gewerblicher Rechtschutz und Urheberrecht, 1956, p.47).
-In 1958, the Supreme Court went further and introduced a general selfdefence test (same review 1958, p.
-615), the obtaining of evidence about threats and blackmail was cited as an example.
-In a criminal case a few years later, the Court refused to admit tape recordings as evidence of attempts to make a vitness commit perjury, but held open the possibility of using similar evidence in criminal cases where special interests were involved (Archiv für Urheber., Film., Funk. und Theaterrecht, vol. 32, 1960, p.
-362) and tape recordings have in fact been admitted in some cases (Neue Juristische Wochenschrift, 1956, p.558; 1965, p.
-1677; the latter decision contains a very full survey of the problem.)
+Thus, in 1956, it was held that recordings of matrimonial quarrels could be produced in divorce proceedings, where the plaintiff had no other means of proving her complaints.43 In 1958, the Supreme Court went further and introduced a general self-defence test,44 the obtaining of evidence about threats and blackmail was cited as an example.
+In a criminal case a few years later, the Court refused to admit tape recordings as evidence of attempts to make a witness commit perjury, but held open the possibility of using similar evidence in criminal cases where special interests were involved45 and tape recordings have in fact been admitted in some cases.46